 - Provide unrelated answers to questions

-- Flap their hands, spin in circles, or rock their body
+- Repeatedly flap their hands, spin in circles, or rock their body

 - Repeat words and phrases over and over